Have you ever wondered how you (or your team) got this to this point?

 From our CRM dashboard, this is what our closed-won marketing-sourced revenue graph shows:

 Here’s a glimpse into our Google Search Console, where blue is clicks and purple is impressions:

-While I can’t reveal exact numbers for competitive reasons, the numbers are in the thousands!
+While I can’t reveal exact numbers for competitive reasons, the numbers are in the thousands for site traffic.